tony-go/codesign-macos/README.markdown

    $ cmake .. -GXcode -DTEAM_ID=<YOUR TEAM-ID>
    ```

-   For example if you certificate is: `Developer ID Application: JOHN, DOE (X4MF6H9XZ6)`.
+   For example if your certificate is: `Developer ID Application: JOHN, DOE (X4MF6H9XZ6)`.

    You will use in this way:
    ```sh